readium/readium-sdk/Platform/Android/README.markdown

 * Android NDK release 8e
 * Correct some bugs in NDK 8e by following this tutorial: http://developer.appcelerator.com/blog/2013/03/correcting-a-bug-in-the-latest-google-ndk-r8e.html
+* Have "zsh" command shell installed (MacOSX should have it by default)
+* Clone this branch from the readium-sdk repository.
+All these instructions apply to this branch only.
 * A lot of patience

 ### To build and debug in Eclipse